 When recording individuals’ information and / or communication needs as part of the Standard, GPs and other relevant practice staff should also discuss the benefits of the individual consenting for ‘additional information’ to be included in their SCR.
 Patients must give their explicit consent for this information to be added.
 The consent is enduring, so the SCR is kept up to date in real time as the GP record is updated.
 The SCR is updated with additional information once the SCR consent setting in the GP system has been changed to ‘express consent for medication, allergies, adverse reactions AND additional information’.
 For further guidance on consent for additional information, see ‘patient consent and considerations for patients who lack capacity to consent’.

-For further information about SCR visit the Health and Social Care Information Centre website where specific advice about SCR with additional information can be found.
+For further information about SCR visit the NHS Digital website where specific advice about SCR with additional information can be found.
 Leaflets are available to help ensure that patients are fully informed about additional information.
 There is no requirement to gain written consent, however, a combined information leaflet and consent form is available for GP practices that wish to use it.